uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 This document defines the Stateless MNA-based Egress Protection (SMEP) network action.
 With SMEP, egress bypass tunnels are carried in a network action in the MPLS stack.
-The egress bypass tunnel is indicated by an alternative MPLS forwarding label in-stack.
+The egress bypass tunnel is indicated by one or multiple alternative MPLS forwarding labels in-stack.
-This is called the BML (BML).
+We call those labels Bypass MPLS Labels (BML).
 The ingress router pushes the MPLS stack containing the SMEP network action.
 On an egress failure, the BML in the network action is used to protect the egress tunnel.
 The PLR node is required to install the MPLS forwarding entries for the bypass tunnels using the BML.
-Beside that, no additional signaling is required for this approach and no state needs to be maintained in the PLR.
+Beside that, no signaling between the egress node / the protector, and the PLR is required.
+The PLR is not required to maintain the state of bypass tunnel mappings.

+The proposed mechanism in this document is largely orthogonal to the MPLS egress protection framework in {{?RFC8679}}.
+The main difference is that with SMEP, no state in the PLR and thus no signaling of bypass tunnels to the PLR is required.
+The concepts defined in {{?RFC8679}} also apply to this concept.
+By using SMEP, the PLR is agnostic to the egress protection schema.

 ## Terminology